MPerm/MPermission/README.md

 The tool can synchrnously execute over several .apks.

 #### Analysis
-To determine what permisisons are used in the source the tool will search for commonly used functions to acqurie permissions.
+To determine what permisisons are used in the source the tool will search for commonly used functions to acquire permissions.
 Some of these include
 * `requestPermissions()` - requests permissions to be used
 * `checkSelfPermission()` - determines whether the user has been granted this permission